Chris4966/VSIM_Project_ChrisRH/README.md

-Project made by Christian R Håpnes for the University course Visualisation and Simulation in 2020, cloned repository.
+Project made by Christina RH for the University course Visualisation and Simulation in 2020, cloned repository.